SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 > [!Note]
 > The setup of the required destination to the S/4HANA backend is not covered by this document.
 The destination must be defined both in the BTP cockpit as well in SAP Build.

-### :four: Import the content for SAP Build Apps
+### :five: Import the content for SAP Build Apps
 The content is stored in folder ["build_apps"](/build/build_apps) and it can be downloaded from there.

 To import the content in your tenant, please follow the procedure described in the [official documentation of SAP Build](https://help.sap.com/docs/build/sap-build-core/import-project).

-### :five: Import the content for SAP Process Automation
+### :six: Import the content for SAP Process Automation
 The content is stored in folder ["build_process_automation"](/build/build_process_automation) and it can be downloaded from there.

 To import the content in your tenant, please follow the procedure described in the [official documentation of SAP Build](https://help.sap.com/docs/build/sap-build-core/import-project).

 ## License
 Copyright (c) 2025 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.